rsyai-oos/cuneus/usage.md

 # Cuneus Usage Guide

-Cuneus is a Rust-based creative coding framework designed for the rapid development of GPU compute shaders.
-It provides a unified backend that handles single-pass, multi-pass, and GPGPU compute tasks with built-in UI controls, hot-reloading, and media integration.
+Cuneus is a Rust-based GPU shader engine with a unified backend that handles single-pass, multi-pass, and atomic compute shaders with built-in UI controls, hot-reloading, and media integration.

+In Cuneus, almost everything is a compute shader.
+Instead of writing traditional vertex/fragment shaders, you write compute kernels that write directly to an output texture.
+The framework provides a simple renderer to blit this texture to the screen.
+This approach gives you maximum control and performance for GPU tasks.

 ## Core Concepts

 ### 1. The Unified Compute Pipeline
 In Cuneus, almost everything is a compute shader.
 Instead of writing traditional vertex/fragment shaders, you write compute kernels that write directly to an output texture.
 The framework provides a simple renderer to blit this texture to the screen.
-This approach gives you maximum control and performance for GPGPU tasks.
+This approach gives you maximum control and performance for GPU tasks.

 ### 2. The Builder Pattern (`ComputeShaderBuilder`)
 The `ComputeShader::builder()` is the single entry point for configuring your shader.
 API allows you to specify exactly what resources your shader needs, and Cuneus handles all the complex WGPU boilerplate for you.